bertiebertolo/Auto_BLASTp/README.md

 #### **1. Verifying All Libraries**
 - This cell just verifies that all libraries needed are installed and working properly.
+- If there are any problems please refer back to the [Setup Instructions](#setup-instructions).

 #### **2. Checking That Gene IDs Are Correct**
 - Reads the gene names and IDs from the specified Excel file and checks if they exist on the NCBI site.